buringKite/firstProject/03-JavaScript/README.md

 * Explain the importance of objects in JavaScript and create objects containing both properties and methods
 * Explain and implement the difference between function declarations and expressions
 * Explain and implement comparison and logical operators

-## Algorithms

-* 01-arithmetic - Create functions capable of different arithmetic operations.

-* 02-odd-or-even - Create a function that determines whether a number is odd or even.

-* 03-log-nums - Create a function that prints all whole numbers from 1 to a given number.

 ## Homework: Password Generator